tdewolff/manatees/README.md

 Note that your must have the Beauval data set in the `data` directory.

 Once a model has been trained, you can run using test mode or evaluation mode.
-Test mode uses pre-processed data to extract key performance metrics of the model (e.g. on a test data set), while evaluation mode will detect manatee vocalisations in a new audio file using the trained model (for example, `python manatee.py eval soundfile.wav`).
+Test mode uses pre-processed data to extract key performance metrics of the model (e.g. on a test data set), while evaluation mode will detect manatee vocalisations in a new audio file using the trained model (for example, `python manatee.py eval --sound soundfile.wav`).

 See `python manatee.py --help` for more information: